collaborativebioinformatics/Model_Garbage_Collection/README.md

 * Van Truong (University of Pennsylvania)

 ## Project Overview
-Biomedical knowledge graphs (KG) are powerful tools for linking genes, diseases, and phenotypes — but when AI models generate new edges, they often hallucinate or introduce errors.
+Biomedical knowledge graphs (KGs) are powerful tools for linking genes, diseases, and phenotypes — but when AI models generate new edges, they often hallucinate or introduce errors.
 Our project focuses on pruning these errors.
-The KG Model Garbage Collection Tool is a proof-of-concept for how a combination of human review, grounded AI, and graph learning can work together to keep biomedical knowledge graphs accurate and trustworthy.
+We show how combining human review, grounded AI, and graph learning can work together to keep biomedical knowledge graphs accurate and trustworthy.

+The **KG Model Garbage Collection Tool** is a proof-of-concept that:
+* Starts with a trusted subset of the Monarch KG (with edges randomly removed).
+* Fills in missing edges using three approaches to simulate a real-world, messy knowledge graph: random assignment (control), a general LLM, and an LLM with biomedical RAG.
-The KG Model Garbage Collection Tool uses a subset of a trusted graph (Monarch) and randomly removes some edges.
-Then, three strategies are used to fill the missing edges: random guessing, a general LLM, and an LLM using biomedical RAG.
-Participants (SMEs) validate (some of) these edges through a simple interface to evaluate how close each method comes to the truth.
-This data is used to train a graph neural network to see if it can automatically spot questionable edges and flag them for review and removal.
-The resulting knowledge graph is tested against the original, trusted knowledge graph.
+* Participants, for example subject-matter experts (SMEs), are invited to click and validate (some of) these edges through a simple interface to evaluate how close each method comes to the truth.
+* This data is used to train a graph neural network (GNN) to see if it can automatically spot questionable edges and flag them for review and removal.
+* The resulting knowledge graph is tested against the original, trusted knowledge graph.

 ## Problem
-Generating knowledge graphs at scale requires the use of Large Language Models (LLMs), which can introduce errors and hallucinations.
-In biomedicine, mistakes could lead to errors that cause harm to people.
+Large Language Models (LLMs) are increasingly used to scale up knowledge graphs, but they introduce errors nad hallucinations.
+In biomedicine, these mistakes can have real-world consequences.
 While Human-in-the-Loop (HITL) approaches can mitigate risks, they are not scalable solutions for large, complex knowledge graphs.

 ## Solution
-The KG Model Garbage Collection Tool provides a proof-of-concept (PoC) framework allowing curators to probe a KG using real scientific questions, provide feedback, and use that feedback to train a GNN.
+The **KG Model Garbage Collection Tool** provides a proof-of-concept (PoC) framework allowing curators to probe a KG using real scientific questions, provide feedback, and use that feedback to train a GNN.
 This tool extends the impact of human curation by learning from expert human validation patterns.

 <img width="561" height="518" alt="Screenshot 2025-10-03 at 9 23 05 AM" src="https://github.com/user-attachments/assets/933c615e-d665-4841-a5d6-1bd89adf72d0" />